An open API service indexing awesome lists of open source software.

 ```

 Mind the `@`-prefixed query parameters.
 This is the way to set custom request headers for the HTTP client.
-The parameter processed client-side and not passed to the remote endpoint.
+A `@`-prefixed parameter ins converted to an HTTP header and is excluded from the URL being requested.

-Also mind the `@nosslcheck`.
-This is not a custom header but a reserved flag that tells to trust all SSL certificate.
+- `@nosslcheck` tells to trust all SSL certificates.
 (Can be useful when working in trusted environments that have issues with SSL certificates.
-However, be cautious using this option when requesting an occasional Internet host)
+However, be cautious using this option when requesting an occasional Internet host);

 ##### Log differences to a file